 It is also worth noting that one of the main simplification measures proposed by the Commission was to alleviate the publication requirements for contracting authorities.
 These new onerous rules certainly do not simplify the publication procedures to be followed by contracting authorities.

-The Millstream product Tenders Direct can also help suppliers ensure that they are first to know of opportunities when they are made publicly available.
+If you’re a supplier, Tenders Direct can help you ensure that they are first to know of opportunities when they are made publicly available.

 Categories: Procurement Law